 CASE Frameworks are published by the issuing organizations, commonly referred to as Issuers.
 Issuers are the authority or authors of the learning standards.
 For example, a state department of education is an Issuer of the complete curriculum and learning standards for that state.

 Having Globally Universal Identifiers (GUIDs) for learning outcomes, skills, and competencies makes it possible for any tool or application to share information between systems internally or across the web.
 These tools and applications include learning management systems (LMS), student information systems (SIS), learning resources, assessment tools, curriculum management systems, and credentialing and hiring platforms.

 - Issuing organizations (state department of education) use a certified CASE Provider (CCP) to publish their documents in CASE format.
 CCPs are companies that have a certified software/platform.

-- Suppliers of learning resources become certified as CASE Consumers so they can ingest complete sets of CASE Frameworks.
-CASE consumers use the CASE GUIDs to tag resources to learning standards.
+- Suppliers can become certified as CASE Consumers so they can ingest complete sets of CASE Frameworks.
+CASE consumers use the CASE Globally Unique Identifiers (GUIDs) to tag resources to learning standards.